 The exhibition goes beyond the visible.
 It challenges visitors to look beyond the aesthetic appeal of the art on display to consider the ‘how’ and the ‘what’—to consider the stories behind the works on display, to imagine the lives touched by the objects before they arrived into Antwerp.

-Below we highlight a selection of the 100 works of classic Congolese art on display at the exhibition, along with the museum’s descriptions of the region, its peoples and the provenance identified for each piece.
+Below we highlight a selection of the 100 works of classic Congolese art on display at the exhibition, along with the museum’s descriptions (taken from the MAS Visitors Guide “100xCongo.
+A Century of Congolese Art in Antwerp”, Publisher: BAI for MAS, 2020) of the region, its peoples and the provenance identified for each piece.
 From masterpieces of royal art to the initiation masks and figures, we shine a light on the wealth and diversity of art from the Democratic Republic of Congo to ask “how did it get here?”.

 "The MAS does not consider the question of restitution as a mere legal matter, but also as an ethical question.
 The museum is aware of the imbalance of power during acquisition of the objects in the colonial period (1885-1960)…

 The Congolese collection is property of the city of Antwerp.
 The final decision on restitution or return of objects is in the hands of the City Council of the Mayor and Aldermen." — Museum aan de Stroom